singhdivyank/JavaScript-projects/Project3/readme.md

     c.
 Transfers dice control to next player
 3. New game- Resets the entire UI and sets score, current score to 0

 **Describing the gameplay is difficult.
-It is advisable to understand the game by playing it.
+It is advisable to understand the game by [playing](https://singhdivyank.github.io/dice-game/) it.
 However an algorithm describing the workflow is given below.**

-To play the game: https://singhdivyank.github.io/dice-game/

 # Game Algorithm
 ![](https://github.com/singhdivyank/JavaScript-projects/blob/main/Project3/pig-game-flowchart.png)